- Military Basics

-Anyone can be a victim of domestic abuse — a friend, relative, neighbor or co-worker.
-However, people often don’t know how to help once they discover it is happening to someone they know.
+Anyone can be a victim of domestic abuse — a friend, relative, neighbor or coworker.
+However, people often don’t know how to help after discovering it is happening to someone they know.
 That’s why it is important to understand domestic abuse, so you can support victims safely, confidentially and at their own pace.
 No one ever deserves to be abused.

 Understanding domestic abuse

-Domestic abuse usually involves a pattern of both physical violence and emotional and verbal abuse.
-It’s important to understand domestic abuse so you can recognize it and offer help to victims.
+Domestic abuse usually involves a pattern of physical, emotional and verbal abuse.

-- Abusers may hurt their victims and maintain control over them using insults, put-downs, public humiliation and name-calling, along with physical abuse.
-Abusers may threaten violence, suicide, financial deprivation or to take away the children.
+- Abusers may hurt their victims and maintain control over them, using insults, put-downs, public humiliation, name-calling and/or physical abuse.
+Abusers may threaten violence, suicide, or to withhold needed financial resources or take away the children.

 - The abuser’s need to feel powerful and in control of another person’s behavior and actions underlies all domestic abuse.

-- High levels of stress created by the cycle of deployment and reintegration, recovery from physical or psychological injuries or military transitions can add to the risk of abuse.
+- High levels of stress created by the cycle of deployment and reintegration, recovery from physical or psychological injuries or military transitions can increase the risk of abuse.